 Dropping or adding courses at any time during the semester may affect your eligibility for Fee Waivers, Grants and or Loans.
 If your eligibility decreases, MPC has a legal responsibility to collect any funds already awarded.

 - Receive AFDC (Aid to Families with Dependent Children), TANF (Temporary Assistance to Needy Families), SSI/SSP (Supplemental Security Income), or General Relief.
 Students must show current proof (i.e., copy of a CA-7 with current or last month’s date, agency verification, etc.);

 - Be eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient or a dependent of a victim of the September 11, 2001 terrorist attacks.

 - Be eligible as a dependent of a deceased law enforcement/fire suppression personnel killed in the line of duty.

 Meet the income standards listed in the Total Family Income table below.
 Students may be required to provide previous year's federal tax return (s), W2, or other income verification.

-These income standards are for the 2016-2017 academic year and are to be used to determine BOGFW-B eligibility for Summer’16, Fall’16, and Spring’17.
+These income standards are for the 2020-21 academic year and are to be used to determine eligibility for Summer’20, Fall’20, and Spring’21.

 You have to apply for financial aid and have been determined to have an unmet need by the U.S. Department of Education.
 A Minimum Unmet Need of $1,104 is required.
+Some students attending ONLY Summer school may not qualify.
 For more information please contact the Financial Aid Office.

 Note: Reimbursements may be paid to students only within the current academic year.
-There shall be no reimbursements after June 30 of the academic year.
-If a student becomes ineligible after receiving a BOG Fee Waiver, the college has the option of pursuing recovery of the ineligible fees.
+There shall be no reimbursements after the end of the academic year.
+If a student becomes ineligible after receiving a Fee Waiver, MPC will bill the student for all of the ineligible fees awarded.